wp-plugins/gigpress/readme.txt

 * Added "limit" option to the Shows admin screen
 * Venue and Admittance are now "sticky" (saving new defaults with each new show added)
 * The "Related Post" menu is now restricted to the category chosen for Related Posts in your GigPress settings
-* Increased the size of the "price" datbase column to allow for more data
+* Increased the size of the "price" database column to allow for more data
 * "the" is now ignored when sorting artists alphabetically
 * Added Romanian and Belarusian translations (thanks to Web Hosting Geeks)